naighes/imposter/README.md

 }
 ```

-A YAML parser is available as well and you can write your configuration by YAML syntax as well:
+A YAML parser is also available and you can write your configuration by YAML syntax as well:

 ```yaml
 pattern_list: